eminorhan/silicon-menagerie/README.md

 > *... come ye, assemble all the beasts of the field ...* &ndash; Jeremiah 12:9

 This is a stand-alone repository to facilitate the use of all models I have trained on SAYCam (and more!).
 It is still in progress.
 More models and further functionalities will be forthcoming shortly.
-The models are all hosted on [Huggingface](https://huggingface.co/eminorhan), which, to my not inconsiderable surprise, seems to offer free unlimited storage for models and datasets (thanks Huggingface!).
+The models are all hosted on [Huggingface](https://huggingface.co/eminorhan), which, to my not inconsiderable astonishment, seems to offer free unlimited storage for models and datasets (thanks Huggingface!).

 ## What you need:
 * A reasonably recent version of PyTorch and torchvision (I have `pytorch==1.13.1` and `torchvision==0.14.1`).